-It is the Plymouth Rock of progressive rock, and forty-five years after King Crimson released what Bruce Eder on AllMusic.com maintains is “one of the most daring debut albums ever recorded by anybody…”, In the Court of the Crimson King never fails to startle and amaze.
-In 1969 the first humans on the Moon described […]
+It is the Plymouth Rock of progressive rock, and almost a half century after King Crimson released what Bruce Eder on AllMusic.com maintains is “one of the most daring debut albums ever recorded by anybody…”, In the Court of the Crimson King never fails to startle and amaze.
+In 1969 the first humans on the […]

 If you are not happy with the results below please do another search